 A Responsive Tiles Dashboard

-Let's step through building a simple Tiles iframe embed that is responsive for viewing on a laptop or a mobile device.
+Let's step through building a simple Tiles iframe embed that is responsive for viewing on a laptop or a mobile device (*note if you want to build one dashboard that is responsive for both desktop and mobile, you will need to leave Auto-Layout on in your dashboard settings).
 First, get the iframe HTML element from the share link on the bucket shelf.
 In this example, we have a weather dashboard and the iframe element is:

 Let's put a simple image header that sits at the top of the webpage and the dashboard underneath the image.

 Next, let's make the image and dashboard 100% width and fill up the height of the browser with the dashboard in the css stylesheet.